Mary Sampson Patterson Leary Langston

-Mary Sampson Patterson Leary Langston (1835-1915) was an American abolitionist.
+Mary Sampson Patterson Leary Langston (born Mary Sampson Patterson; c.
+1835 – 1915) was an American abolitionist, the first African-American woman to attend Oberlin College, and wife of notable abolitionists Lewis Sheridan Leary and Charles Henry Langston.
 She was also the grandmother of Langston Hughes and raised him for part of his childhood, inspiring his future work.

-Early Life
+Early life

-Mary Sampson Patterson was born in North Carolina in 1835.
+Mary Sampson Patterson was born in North Carolina in about 1835.
 She claimed that her grandparents had been a French trader and a Cherokee woman.
 She was born free, and was raised as the ward of a mason and his wife.
-Her father would take in slaves as apprentices, in order to help them obtain freedom, and then helped them move to the North.
+Her father, John E. Patterson, would take in slaves as apprentices, in order to help them obtain freedom, and then helped them move to the North.

 In 1855, Patterson survived an attempted enslavement.
-Following this, she moved to Oberlin, Ohio, where she attended the preparatory department of Oberlin College.
+Following this, she moved to Oberlin, Ohio in 1857, where she was the first black woman to attend the preparatory department of Oberlin College.
 Accounts vary as to whether she attended the college itself.

-Patterson met and married Lewis Sheridan Leary, a fugitive slave and abolitionist, on May 12, 1858.
+Patterson married fellow Fayetteville-native Lewis Sheridan Leary, a fugitive slave and abolitionist, on May 12, 1858.
+While little is known of their courtship, they may have known each other as children.
 Shortly after their marriage, she abandoned her studies.
 Together, they operated a station on the Underground Railroad.
 In 1859, Leary went on a trip, leaving behind an either new mother or pregnant Mary.
 He participated in John Brown's raid on Harpers Ferry, and was killed in the aftermath.
 According to Hughes, a friend returned Leary's shawl to Mary and was treasured throughout the rest of her life, though this story may be apocryphal.
+The shawl, which some theorize Leary used to create a quilt, accompanied Hughes throughout his life.
+Leary advocated for the reburial of the victims of the raid.

-Shortly before or after the raid on Harper's Ferry, Leary gave birth to a daughter named Louise.
-Abolitionists Wendell Phillips and James Redpath aided Leary in raising her daughter.
+Shortly before or after the raid on Harper's Ferry, Leary gave birth to a daughter.
+Her name varies based on source, including Lois, Louise, Loise, and Louisa.
+She temporarily lived with her parents, and abolitionists Wendell Phillips and James Redpath aided Leary in raising her daughter.
 Over the next several years, Leary unsuccessfully attempted to obtain a job teaching freed slaves, and was offered and turned down the opportunity to emigrate to Haiti as an honored guest.
+In the 1860 Census, she was listed as a milliner.

 On January 18, 1869, Mary married one of Lewis's friends and fellow abolitionist Charles Henry Langston.
+In 1872, they moved to Lawrence, Kansas.
 The couple bought a house near Kansas University, where they opened a grocery store and raised a foster son, Desalines Langston.

 In 1870, the Langstons had a son, Nathaniel Turner Langston, named after Nat Turner.
-In 1873, they had another child, Carolina "Carrie" Mercer Langston.
+In January 1873, they had another child, Carolina "Carrie" Mercer Langston.

 In 1892, Charles died, leaving Mary "nothing but a pair of gold earrings and a mortgaged house."
 In 1897, their son Nat Turner was killed in an accident at the flour mill where he worked.